 RD – Radar Detector

 RDD – Radar Detector Detector.
 Two common examples are the VG-2 and the Spectre.
+The VG-2 is ancient and the Spectre is more modern and effective.
 These are commonly used in areas where radar detectors are illegal.
+If you’d like to learn more about them, here’s an overview video of the latest version of the Spectre, the Spectre Elite.
 Most detectors are detectable by RDD’s, with the notable exceptions of the M3-based detectors from Escort and Beltronics such as the Redline, Magnum, STi-R Plus, and 9500ci, as well as the Stinger VIP.
+There’s also some other radar detectors available now that are RDD immune as well including the Radenso XP, DFR7, & R3.

 RDR – Radar Detection Rejection.
 A filter in Escort and Beltronics products that helps them filter out false Ka alerts from other poorly designed, leaky radar detectors.
 For a detailed explanation, read this post.